Neuroevolution in Games: State of the Art and Open Challenges: Fitness Evaluation

 In competitive coevolution, the opponents can be drawn from the same population, or from one or several other populations.
 This was investigated in a series of experiments in evolving car racing controllers, where it was found that using multiple populations improved results notably~\cite{togelius2007multi}.

 Coevolution does not have to be all about vanquishing one's opponents -- there is also cooperative coevolution.
 Whereas in competitive coevolution fitness is negatively affected by the success of other individuals, in cooperative coevolution it is positively effected.
 Generally, an individual's fitness is defined by its performance in collaboration with other individuals.
-This can be implemented on a neuronal level, where every individual is a single neuron or synapse and its fitness is the average of the fitnesses of the several networks it participates in.
+This can be implemented on a neuronal level, where every individual is a single neuron or synapse and its fitness is the average performance of the several networks it participates in.
 The CoSyNE neuroevolution algorithm, which is based on this idea, was shown to outperform all other methods for variants of the pole balancing problem, a classic reinforcement learning benchmark~\cite{gomez2008accelerated}.
+In another example, \citet{cardamone2010applying} demonstrated that CoSyNE is also able to create competitive racing controllers for the TORCS Endurance World Championship.

+The conceptually closely related algorithms ESP and SANE have been used to evolve to strategies for Othello~\cite{moriarty1995discovering} and for the strategy game \emph{Legion II}~\cite{bryant2003neuroevolution}.
 In another example, \citet{MLJ05} showed that coevolution can successfully discover complex control tasks for soccer Keepaway players when provided with an adequate task decomposition.
 However, if the problem is made more complex and the correct task composition is not given, coevolution fails to discover high performing solutions.